 Symptoms of varicocele

-You usually see a swelling, which is easier to notice when you're standing up.
+There is a normally a swelling, which is easier to notice when standing up.

 Most men don't feel any pain.
-Sometimes, however, it can be painful or uncomfortable, especially after you exercise or in hot weather.
-Some men say they can feel a 'dragging' sensation, or that their testicle feels heavy.
+Sometimes, however, it can be painful or uncomfortable, especially after exercise or in hot weather.
+Some men say they can feel a dull ache or 'dragging' sensation, or that their testicle feels heavy.

 Causes of varicoceles